tama465/Sci_comp_F24/Course_materials/Lab1.1.md

 -	Name, family, where you are from and where you live now
 -	Major/program, year
 -	Computing and data analysis experience: what software or computing environments you have used, mathematical and statistical training, any data analysis experience
--	Available computational resources: what computer resources do you have access to, what is your internet situation and who do you have to share it with
+-	Available computational resources: what computer resources do you have access to, any internet access issues at home
--	Experience with online learning, what has worked well and what didn’t work, suggestions for how to organize the class and grading policies

 Go over syllabus in detail
 Intro to slack, github, anaconda and datacamp